ajammala/CourseProject003/CodeBook.md

 	yMergedData <- rbind(read.table(trainingDataFiles[3]), read.table(testDataFiles[3]))
 	allMergedData <- cbind(subjectMergedData, yMergedData, xMergedData)

 **Step 2** - Extract a subset of the input data.
 The extracted data is the measurements on the mean and standard deviation for each measurement.
-For this purpose only the fields containing the words *mean()* and *std()* were filtered.<br />
+For this purpose only the fields containing the words *mean()* and *std()* were filtered.
+At the end of step 2, the script creates a subset of the merged data set with subject, activity information and the mean and standard deviation measurements.<br />

 	subsetFields <- c("subjectID", "activityID", as.vector(allFieldNames[grep("mean\\(\\)|std\\(\\)", allFieldNames)]))

 **Step 3** - Merge the subset with the activity labels data set to add a column that provides a meaningful description of the activity being performed.
+At the end of step 3, the script creates a data set with the subject information, descriptive activity information and mean and standard deviation measurements.<br />

 	subsetData <- merge(subsetData, activityData, by = "activityID")

 **Step 4** - Rename the field names in the extracted subset. <br />

-* The field names were named with Camel Case to improve readability.<br />
+* The field names were named with Camel Case to improve readability.
-* The letters X, Y and Z were replaced with more meaningful phrases 'Xaxis', 'Yaxis' and 'Zaxis'.<br />
+* The letters X, Y and Z were replaced with more meaningful phrases 'Xaxis', 'Yaxis' and 'Zaxis'.
 * The end of the field name indicates whether a field is a mean or a standard deviation measurement. <br />

 	temp = unlist(strsplit(subsetFields[i], "-"))